CoreMedia/feedback-hub-adapter-acrolinx/documentation/Configuration.md

 # Adapter Configuration

-The configuration of the adpater consist of a settings documents that can be put in a global or site-specific folders.
+The configuration of the Acrolinx adapter consist of a settings documents that can be put in a global or site-specific folders.

 - Global: _/Settings/Options/Settings/Feedback Hub/_